verbose/verb/README.md

 > A project without documentation is like a project that doesn't exist.
 Verb solves this by making it dead simple to generate project documentation, using simple markdown templates, with zero configuration required.

+* Use Verb to generate and maintain markdown documentation for your projects.
+Use [Assemble](https://github.com/assemble/assemble) to generate a website from your Verb docs!
 * Get [verb-cli](https://github.com/assemble/verb-cli) to use Verb globally from the command line
 * Get [generator-verb](https://github.com/assemble/generator-verb) to add documentation templates, or initialize docs for new projects
 * Read [the documentation](./DOCS.md) to learn more about Verb.